aurorusidk/starling/DESIGN.md

 `var bar = "foobar";`

+For assignment expressions, the `:=` operator will be used.

 ## Function declaration
 Functions are declared using the `fn` keyword.
 The language will infer the return type of a function if one is not given.